-Best gaming TVs: PS4 Pro compatibility
+Best gaming TV for PS4 Pro and PS5

-The PS4 Pro is the first console from Sony that can game at 4K resolution, and that's reason enough to pick up a 4K TV if you haven't already.
+The PS4 Pro was the first console from Sony that could game at 4K resolution, with the PS5 following it in 2020.
+If you have either console, that's reason enough to pick up a 4K TV if you haven't already.
 The original PlayStation 4 topped out at 1080p, with 4K playback reserved exclusively for photos and videos, not games.
-Thanks to improved hardware and streamlined rendering, you can finally enjoy games like Mortal Kombat 11 or Red Dead Redemption 2 in all their high-resolution splendor.
+Thanks to improved hardware and streamlined rendering, you can enjoy some of the best PS5 games to play in 2022, in glorious 4K.

-The PS4 Pro also offers support for high dynamic range (HDR) content, which lets games and other media take advantage of the better brightness, color gamut and contrast that new panels can offer.
+They also offer support for high dynamic range (HDR) content, which lets games and other media take advantage of the better brightness, color gamut and contrast that new panels can offer.
 Thanks to this new standard, images offer richer depth and color in games that support it.
 Although few games at present offer HDR support, the new standard is gaining ground, and more games will include it going forward.
-Keep an eye out for games that say "PS4 Pro Enhanced," which indicates that a game offers both 4K and HDR support.
+Keep an eye out for games that are described as "Enhanced," which indicates that a game offers both 4K and HDR support.